w9jds/w9jds.github.io/_posts/2015-5-1-whats_new_from_build.md

 After that they went on to tell us about development for Hololens.
 They showed us demos of how we can bring over applications that we have made for other platforms like it was nothing.
 Universal Applications have the ability to make things for Windows Phone, TV, Xbox, Desktop, Tablets, and Hololens all with one project.

-They even went one final step.
+They even went one last step.
 They brought a couple hundred of them to //Build/ to let developers both try them, and create an application for them.

 ### Visual Studio Code
 The first thing that Microsoft pushed out was something called Visual Studio Code.
 This is a light weight editor for use on Mac, Linux, and Windows.